A Hint of Jasmine

 obliged to love her and be,

-be her lover, though his love for her changed.
+be her lover, though his love for her displaced.

 Uncle